mdancho84/mdancho84.github.io/_posts/2018-08-21-agile-business-science-problem-framework.md

 ## About The Author

-[Favio Vazquez](https://www.linkedin.com/in/faviovazquez/) is Principle Data Scientist at OXXO, and a data science influencer on LinkedIn.
-A physicst by trade, Favio has transitioned into data science and has since mastered Python, Spark, and R. Favio has recently joined the Business Science team and is building our first ever Python and Spark course (equivalent to Data Science For Business With R).
+[Favio Vazquez](https://www.linkedin.com/in/faviovazquez/) is Principal Data Scientist at OXXO, and a data science influencer on LinkedIn.
+A physicist by trade, Favio has transitioned into data science and has since mastered Python, Spark, and R. Favio has recently joined the Business Science team and is building our first ever Python and Spark course (equivalent to Data Science For Business With R).
 Please connect with him and let him know if you are interested in taking __Data Science For Business With Python (DS4B 201-P)__ coming soon!

 ![Python Track](/img/python_track.png)